-The amount represents an interest-free cash deposit paid to a customer hospital pursuant to the management service contract to which the deposit is repayable at the termination of the service contract (see note 26).
+\ The amount represents an interest-free cash deposit paid to a customer hospital pursuant to the management service contract to which the deposit is repayable at the termination of the service contract (see note 28).

-The amount represents interest-free non-refundable payments to suppliers in connection with purchase contracts the Group enters into for future delivery of medical equipment and supply materials for external sales.
-The remaining contractual obligations associated with these purchase contracts are approximately RMB4,200 and RMB1,400 (US\$205) as at December 31, 2008 and 2009, respectively, which is included in the amount disclosed as Purchase Commitments in note 23.
-The risk of loss arising from non-performance by or bankruptcy of the suppliers is assessed prior to ordering of the equipment.
-To date, the Group has not experienced any loss on advances to suppliers.
+\\ Prepayments and amounts due from suppliers represent interest-free non-refundable payments in connection with purchase contracts the Group enters into for future delivery of medical equipment and supply materials for external sales and returnable deposits of cancelled orders from suppliers respectively.
+The remaining contractual obligations associated with the purchase contracts are approximately RMB1,400 and nil as at December 31, 2009 and 2010, respectively.
+The risk of loss arising from non-performance by or bankruptcy of suppliers is assessed prior to order equipment.
+To date, the Group has not experienced any loss on prepayments to and amounts due from suppliers.